-CO-1: Understand the basic concepts of growth functions and various sortings.
+CO-1: Understand the basic co oncepts of growth functions and various sortings CO 1.
+Onderstand the busie co meepts of growth i functions and various sorungs.

 CO-2: Understand and the concept of divide and conquer for various sortings.